FOOD 101: How To Chiffonade

 FOOD HOLIDAY: National Fruit Compote Day

-It’s National Compote Day.
-What’s a compote?
-Compote de fruits, or fruit compote, is mixed stewed fruit.
+It’s National Fruit Compote Day—although a compote is de facto made of fruit, so a simple National Compote Day would suffice.
+Compote de fruits, or fruit compote, is mixed, sweetened fruit cooked on the stovetop.
 Compote de pommes or compote d’abricots is a single stewed fruit (here, apples and apricots, respectively).
-Compote can be made from fresh or dried fruits or a combination, and can be served warm or chilled.
-It is a…
+Compote can be made…

 Continue reading “FOOD HOLIDAY: National Fruit Compote Day”